jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-multi-site.md

 Refer to the <a
 href="../index.html#geode-caching-provider-multi-site-caching">Multi-Site
 Caching</a> section in the <a
-href="../index.html#geode-caching-provider">Caching with VMware
-GemFire</a> chapter in the reference documentation for more information.
+href="../index.html#geode-caching-provider">Caching with [vmware-gemfire-name]</a> chapter in the reference documentation for more information.